 The capital cost to provide broadband services to all unserved areas in Georgia is estimated at over one billion dollars.
 The deployment of broadband to unserved areas statewide will require significant access to funding.
 While a statewide grant program will make an impact to some unserved areas, widescale change could require a broad spectrum of funding incentives and mechanisms.
-By being designated as a broadband ready community, Whitfield County would have a competitive advantage when seeking broadband infrastructure expansion funding.
+By being designated as a broadband ready community Whitfield county would have a competitive advantage seeking broadband vhen infrastructure expansion funding.